ROHANGINJUPALLI18/tsaas/readme.md

-Phase 1 — Account & API access
+Phase 1 — Account & API access(new api seervice to be choosen)
 Do this first, takes ~30 min

 1.1Sign up at planet.complanet.com/login▼